-We’ll begin by evaluating your oral health and taking X-rays to understand the position of your wisdom teeth.
-This will help us determine if extraction is necessary.
+We’ll evaluate your oral health and take digital X-rays to assess the position of your wisdom teeth and determine whether extraction is necessary.

 At Sol Dental, we believe in providing the best possible care for your wisdom teeth removal in Oakville.
 Here’s why our patients trust us: